 If a member loses a receipt and it’s a one time thing, then you can accept other proof of purchase, such as a credit card bill showing the transaction.

-But if a member makes a habit of losing receipts, then she needs to not conduct business on behalf of the PTO since she’s really not reliable…
+But if a member makes a habit of losing receipts, then she needs to not conduct business on behalf of the PTO since they’ve demonstrated they’re not reliable.

 Receipts are vital to ensuring expenses are for legitimate PTO business!